Finding the perfect home in the Lake Charles/ SWLA real estate market can be sort of a journey.

 Pick a closing agent, any closing agent!
 As the buyer in the transaction, where you close is 100% up to you!
-Here at Ironclad Title we have three residential real estate closers and one commercial closing specialist to make sure that your real estate closing is smooth.
-If you are working with a real estate agent they might offer to place a title order with a closing agent as soon as your sales contract is accepted.
+Here at Ironclad Title we have a residential closing team comprised of two residential closers along with their assistants, a title manager, one commercial closing specialist, two abstractors and 6 real estate attorneys to make sure that your real estate closing is smooth.
+If you are working with a real estate agent, they might offer to place a title order with a closing agent as soon as your sales contract is accepted.
 Remember, it is your choice, so choose Ironclad Title!

 Helpful Hint: Most people rely on their local real estate agent or local mortgage lender when choosing a title company.
 The upside to working with Lake Charles and Southwest Louisiana real estate professionals is they have the inside knowledge of the business and know which title companies in the area are reliable, reputable, efficient, and professional.
 Think of it as the inside scoop you definitely want to pay attention too.
 Not all title companies are created equal.
 Choosing local professionals to handle your closing can make or break the deal.

 Why is the closing agent in the transaction important?
 What does the closer actually do?
 Well that’s a bit of a loaded question and we won’t bog you down with the specifics.
 Basically, the closer will oversee and facilitate the home closing process and make sure the timing is right for all of the moving parts that make up the home closing process.
 The closer is like your own personal juggler or circus ring master, it is their job to make sure there are no unnecessary delays or glitches in your real estate closing.

 First, a contract or escrow agreement is drafted, which the closing agent reviews for completeness and accuracy.
 The agent will also put your deposit into an escrow account, where the funds will remain until closing.
 Basically, we collect all the monies!